ruby/www.ruby-lang.org/en/documentation/installation/index.md

 The installed version is typically the latest version of Ruby available at the release time of the specific distribution version.

+### snap (Ubuntu or other linux distribution)
+{: #snap}

+Snap is a package manager developed by Canonical.
+It's available out-of-the-box on Ubuntu, but snap also works on many Linux distributions.
+You can use it like this.

+{% highlight sh %}
+$ sudo snap install ruby --classic
+{% endhighlight %}

+We have several channels per Ruby minor series.
+For instance, the following commands switch to Ruby 2.3:

+{% highlight sh %}
+$ sudo snap switch ruby --channel=2.3/stable
+$ sudo snap refresh
+{% endhighlight %}

 ### portage (Gentoo)
 {: #portage}